engtuncay/engtuncay.github.io/js-typescript/arts/art-ts-01-beginners-guide.md

 - [Conclusion](#conclusion)

-TypeScript has become an industry standard for building large-scale applications, with many organizations choosing it as their primary language for application development.

-The aim of this guide is not to be an exhaustive resource, but rather a concise and handy reference.
-It distills the essence of TypeScript into a digestible format.

-Whether you're a novice just starting out, an intermediate learner aiming to consolidate your knowledge, or an advanced user in need of a quick refresher, this guide is crafted to meet your TypeScript learning requirements.

-After carefully reading through this tutorial and practicing the examples it contains, you should have the skills to build robust, scalable, and maintainable TypeScript applications.
-We'll cover key TypeScript concepts like types, functions, classes, interfaces, generics, and more.

 # Prerequisites

 Before you begin going through this guide, you should have a basic understanding of JavaScript.
 Familiarity with object-oriented programming concepts like classes, interfaces, and inheritance is also recommended.